aws-samples/aws-serverless-security-workshop/docs/08-xray/README.md

 ## Module 8B: Capturing AWS SDK requests with XRay

-When our applications makes calls to AWS services such as Secrets Manager, DynamoDB, S3 etc., the X-Ray SDK can help tracks the calls downstream and record the request timing, status, etc. about the AWS Service call.
+When our applications make calls to AWS services such as Secrets Manager, DynamoDB, S3 etc., the X-Ray SDK can help tracks the calls downstream and record the request timing, status, etc. about the AWS Service call.

 To enable this, you can instrument all AWS SDK clients by wrapping your `aws-sdk` require statement in a call to `AWSXRay.captureAWS`